Foster Parent Background Check Process Explained in 4 Steps

 What Does a CPS Background Check Consist Of?

 There is a fair amount of confusion regarding childcare background checks.
-Some people will refer to these as CPS background check, teaching background check, daycare background checks, and more.
+Some people will refer to these as CPS background check, teaching background check, background checks on daycares, and more.

 The important thing to remember is that anyone that meets the requirements for needing a childcare background check and having unsupervised access to children, will be required to undergo a childcare background check.

-For example, a teaching background check will have all of the checks required for a child care background check, as well as several additional checks pertaining to education specifically.
+For example, a background check for teachers will have all of the checks required for a child care background check, as well as several additional checks pertaining to education specifically.
 With all that being said, many individuals will still be wondering, what does a CPS background check consist of?

 The first thing individuals should know is the basic requirements of the check.
 The federal laws govern not only who will get checked, but also how often they get checked and what databases will need to be checked.